Gerald-Lofton/Portfolio/readme.md

 - [ ] Integration with external APIs
 - [ ] Deployment to a live server

-## Contribution

-I appreciate any contributions to this project.
-If you have any ideas, suggestions, or bug reports, please feel free to open an issue or submit a pull request.

-## Contact

-If you have any questions or just want to connect, you can reach me at [your-email@example.com](mailto:your-email@example.com).

 Thank you for visiting my portfolio repository!
 I hope you enjoy exploring it as much as I enjoyed building it. 😊